cubismod/mbta-mcp/README.md

 - "Predict which track the 3:30 PM Providence train will use at South Station"
 - "Show me track prediction accuracy statistics for South Station"
 - "Get historical track assignments for the last 30 days"
+- "Get all current Amtrak trains in the Boston area"
+- "Show me Amtrak trains as GeoJSON for mapping"
+- "Check the health status of the Amtrak tracker API"

 ### Troubleshooting